 Hey, Sean.

-Hey, Jonathan, it's so good to be with you.
+So good to be with you.

-Uh, of course I am, Sean, isn't that what I come on every week to do?
+Isn't that what I come on every week to do?

 Look, yes, they're hypocrites.

-So both sides are doing this, it just happens to be the Democrats going after the Republicans at this point in time.
+It just happens to be the Democrats going after the Republicans at this point in time.

-Uh so the people that are most hypocritical would be the Democrats.
+So the people that are most hypocritical would be the Democrats.

 And you acknowledge that the Democrats changed the law.

-Nadler who didn't want the star report.
+Nadler, who didn't want the Star Report.

 And he also lost his law license, his license to practice law because of his behavior.

-So we have very distinct differences here.
+So we have very distinct differences here, Jonathan Gillum.

-Um every time there's a president elected, they go to doing impeachments.
+Every time there's a president elected, they go to doing impeachments.

-I do agree with you though, Sean, when it comes to Bill Clinton and the difference there versus this, is that he was making a mockery of of the White House, and when you talk to people who worked in the White House back in those days, um it was uh kind of a uh a madhouse and uh it it was Bill Clinton's uh one world tour.
+And when you talk to people who worked in the White House back in those days, it was kind of a madhouse and it was Bill Clinton's one world tour.

 That's it.

-I mean, now I think what separates President Trump's investigation from all these others is that we know that that it was built on false evidence, and I don't think we could ever have said that before.
+I mean, now, I think what separates President Trump's investigation from all these others is that we know that it was built on false evidence.

-This was literally false evidence, and now they're trying to go after this guy.
+And now they're trying to go after this guy.

-Every Republican that spoke said exactly what they needed to say to prove the reality of what was happening in that committee, and then they would just go right back over and repeat their lie every time.
+Every Republican that spoke said exactly what they needed to say to prove the reality of what was happening in that committee.

 It was the craziest thing I've heard.